andrew/ultimate-awesome/README.md

 - [awesome-game-boy-camera-and-game-boy-printer-projects](https://github.com/raphael-boichot/awesome-game-boy-camera-and-game-boy-printer-projects) - Awesome list of all the Game Boy Camera / Game Boy Printer related projects on the internet.
 - [Awesome-LLM-Centric-Molecular-Discovery](https://github.com/REAL-Lab-NU/Awesome-LLM-Centric-Molecular-Discovery) - A collection of AWESOME things about LLM-Centric-Molecular-Discovery.
 - [awesome-meetup](https://github.com/SerCeMan/awesome-meetup) - A curated list of awesome meetups around the globe.
-- [awesome-meshtastic](https://github.com/SignalGap/awesome-meshtastic) - A curated list of useful resources, tools, tutorials, projects, and community contributions related to the Meshtastic open-source mesh communication project.
-Whether you're a beginner or advanced user, this list helps you explore and get the most out of your Meshtastic devices.
 - [awesome-image-captioning](https://github.com/SjokerLily/awesome-image-captioning) - A paper list of image captioning.
 - [awesome-pico8-clones](https://github.com/skyforce77/awesome-pico8-clones) - A curated list of Pico-8 clones.
 - [awesome-quantum-chemistry](https://github.com/twoXes/awesome-quantum-chemistry) - Quantum Chemistry is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
 - [awesome-ml-character](https://github.com/vincentbonnetcg-zz/awesome-ml-character) - A collection of papers about characters generation with machine learning.
 - [awesome-3d-base-models](https://github.com/wendashi/awesome-3d-base-models) - Similar to the 2D Base Model, 3D Base Model is a bridge between images and 3D data.
 - [awesome-ai-mode-api](https://github.com/XueyanZhang/awesome-ai-mode-api) - A list of awesome AI Model API providers, platforms, projects.
-- [awesome-aiml-blog](https://github.com/youngmki/awesome-aiml-blog) - These are excerpts from various blog posts related to AI & ML that deal with important research and business cases.
 - [awesome-alephium](https://github.com/alephium/awesome-alephium) - Awesome contributions from the community.
 - [awesome-hackbright](https://github.com/atrnh/awesome-hackbright) - 👩🏼‍💻 A list of libraries, resources, tools, and more, curated by Hackbright Academy engineers.
 - [awesome-ASI](https://github.com/awesome-spectral-indices/awesome-ASI) - A curated list of Awesome Spectral Indices (ASI) resources.